hashicorp/packer/website/source/docs/templates/engine.html.md

 ## Global Functions

-While some configuration settings have local variables specific to only that configuration, a set of functions are available globally for use in *any string* in Packer templates.
+While some configuration settings have template variables specific to only that configuration, a set of functions are available globally for use in *any string* in Packer templates.
 These are listed below for reference.